-Election 2020: Labour takes a page out of National's book – promises RMA reform
+Election 2020: Labour follows National, promises RMA repeal to boost housing

 - Election 2020: Act's job is to destroy NZ First vote says National's Judith Collins - NZ Herald

-The party's housing policy is a far cry from the ambitious, and ultimately unsuccessful, KiwiBuild plan Labour pitched ahead of the 2017 election.
+The party's housing policy is a far cry from the ambitious, and ultimately unsuccessful, KiwiBuild plan Labour pitched before the 2017 election.

 Instead of building 100,000 homes over 10 years, Labour has promised to deliver and an additional 8000 new public and transitional houses by 2024.

-But those homes have already been announced in this year's budget.
+But those homes have already been announced in this year's Budget.

-In fact, much of leader Jacinda Ardern's plan for housing under a re-elected Labour Party appears to be a continuation of what it has been doing during this term of government.
+In fact, much of leader Jacinda Ardern's plan for housing under a re-elected Labour Party appears to be a continuation of what it has been doing during this term of Government.

-But there were a few new areas of policy announced today.
+A few new areas of policy were announced today.

-Labour has promised to introduce a code of conduct to ensure property management services meet professional standards – something that Consumer NZ and the Property Council have called for.
+Labour has promised to introduce a code of conduct to ensure property management services meet professional standards – something Consumer NZ and the Property Council have called for.

 The party has also promised to introduce Energy Performance Certificate ratings for residential buildings, so homebuyers can make informed decisions about how much it will cost to heat and cool homes.

-Labour's commitment to repeal and replace the RMA means that the legislation will be scrapped and started again next term no matter who wins the election, given National has already committed to the same thing.
+Labour's commitment to repeal and replace the RMA means the legislation will be scrapped and started again next term no matter who wins the election, given National has already committed to the same thing.

 The legislation, introduced in 1991, has been amended almost 20 times and is close to 1000 pages long – much longer than most other laws passed by MPs.

-Ardern this morning said Labour is committed to reducing barriers to the building of new homes – repealing and replacing the RMA would help with this.
+Ardern this morning said Labour was committed to reducing barriers to the building of new homes – and repealing and replacing the RMA would help with this.

-Environment Minister David Parker said the current law is "overly restrictive planning rules are one of the causes of high house prices".
+Environment Minister David Parker said the current law's "overly restrictive planning rules are one of the causes of high house prices".

 "Reform of the RMA has been promised by governments for over a decade.
 Labour is the party actually delivering on it."

-The current system, Parker said, is too costly, takes too long and has not adequately protected the environment.
+The current system, Parker said, was too costly, took too long and had not adequately protected the environment.

 Labour would replace the RMA with two new laws: A Natural and Built Environments Act and a Strategic Planning Act.

-National's plan is pretty much same – separating the law that deals with building and planning from the one that looks after the environment.
+National's plan is broadly similar – separating the law that deals with building and planning from the one that looks after the environment.